 Dr. Robb Akridge, a microbiologist and founder of the Clarisonic, agrees completely with Dr. King.
 “Yes, the study makes sense,” he says, “but you must choose your plants carefully because some plants want a very humid environment — too humid for our comfort.
 Others want it super dry and don’t give off much water; think cactus.”

 “Thirsty” plants are particularly good for increasing humidity in a space, says Dr. King.
 These are plants that require lots of water to grow, and plants with larger surface areas that can expel more water.
 The study found that peace lilies and ivy performed the best, with areca palm, rubber plant, and spider plant also performing well.

 To really test the study’s conclusion that living with plants can positively impact skin, we spoke to three serious plant lovers who’ve filled their homes to the brim.
-Miriam Schmid, who’s based in Lucerne, Switzerland, started her collection a year ago and has already grown it into an impressive display.
+Miriam Schmid, who’s based in Lucerne, Switzerland, started her collection with a modest amount of houseplants and quickly grew it into an impressive display.

 “To be surrounded by nature at home is the most beautiful thing.
 Plants change the energy, the air, and the vibes in a positive way.
 I need the plants to be grounded,” she says. “[As for skin], I have 70% humidity in my house because of the plants, and also increased oxygen.
 I notice that my skin is not dry anymore, especially in winter when the heating system is on.”

 Schmid also speculates that her skin might be improved because her stress levels are lower due to the plants making her feel happy and relaxed.
 In the end, she can’t say definitively if the increase in plants correlates directly to her improved skin, but she has seen a positive change that’s worth noting.